exasol/sphinx-github-pages-generator/main/_sources/user_guide/user_guide.rst.txt

 ---------------------------

 This Project uses Sphinx for the generation of the documentation.
-Therefore, all files you want to use as a source for your documentation have to be compatible with Spinx.
+Therefore, all files you want to use as a source for your documentation have to be compatible with Sphinx.
 You can find Sphinx's documentation `here <https://www.sphinx-doc.org/en/master/>`_.

 In general: